 It is possible, of course, that Bach intended the harpsichord to ‘fill in’ the harmonies in the aria sections (a view reinforced by the fact that minimal violin and viola parts survive for the later recitative insertions).
 But it would require an imaginative and experienced musician to make it work.
 Of course, that person may have been Bach himself!

 The structure of the movement is unusual, a series of eight alternating sections of aria and recitative.
 The former are sung by the bass and supported by the muscular continuo theme with which the movement begins.
 He is the reassuring voice of the pastor, informing us that those who fear God and their progeny shall be blessed.
-The latter are sung by a tenor, supported by simple three-part harmony (violins and continuo) and he seeks such assurances as----from whence do the souls seek blessing?
+The latter are sung by a tenor, supported by simple three-part harmony (violins and continuo) and he looks for such assurances as—-from whence do the souls seek blessing?

-The fourth and final recitative section ends with the enjoinders----with united voice we cry----and what we cry out is:----.
+The fourth and final recitative section ends with the enjoinders—-with united voice we cry—-and what we cry out is:—-.
 The appeal is for Peace upon Israel, the opening words of the immediately ensuing chorus.
 This movement was used to conclude C 34 but in the wedding cantata it ends part 1 only.
 Once again, the missing wind and timpani parts can be retrieved from the later version, structural peculiarities of which are described in chapter 51.

 The alto aria is the third and final movement that may be retrieved in full from the C 34.
 The chosen sheep, beloved of Jacob, become souls selected by God in the later version but the essential theme, happiness in the great rewards of God’s blessings, remains the same.
 So, indeed, does the music with its haunting sound of flutes doubling the muted violins an octave higher.
 Whether heard in the context of the secular or religious cantata, this is an aria that no Bach lover would wish to be without!

 The last recitative is for soprano and, like the first, needs no reconstruction.
-It is a summation of the cantata's theme----this is the most noble of rewards to give man pleasure----let the God of eternal Love fill your house with blessing.
-There is a reference to Obed Edom who guarded the God's Arc of Covenance and, as with the mention of Jacob, there may be secondary meanings implied.
-Certainly, the piety with which he tended the Arc is a metaphor illuminating the notion of the devotion given to God's love which we have secured within our hearts.
+It is a summation of the cantata’s theme—-this is the most noble of rewards to give man pleasure—-let the God of eternal Love fill your house with blessing.
+There is a reference to Obed Edom who guarded the God’s Arc of Covenance and, as with the mention of Jacob, there may be secondary meanings implied.
+Certainly, the piety with which he tended the Arc is a metaphor illuminating the notion of the devotion given to God’s love which we have secured within our hearts.